-With the new National Curriculum Programme of Study firmly focused on developing pupils’ appreciation of stories and literary texts at KS2 and beyond, this one-day course will look at how stories and picture books can be used as the basis for planning lessons and schemes of work.
+With the National Curriculum Programme of Study firmly focused on developing pupils’ appreciation of stories and literary texts at KS2 and beyond, this one-day course will look at how stories and picture books can be used as the basis for planning lessons and schemes of work.
 Why should I attend?
-This course has […]
+This course has been […]

-Next course: Tuesday 4th July 2017
+Next course: Tuesday 5th December 2017

 Why should I attend?
-Now two years into the implementation of statutory languages at Key Stage 2 and with the removal of the obligation to use national curriculum levels, this course tackles the dilemma of how to best assess our learners’ progress in language learning.
+Now three years into the implementation of statutory languages at Key Stage 2 and with the removal of the obligation to use national curriculum levels, this course tackles the dilemma of how to best assess our learners’ progress in language learning.
 We will explore a variety of ways in which assessment […]

-Next course: Thursday 22nd June 2017
+Next course: Thursday 30th November 2017

-Next course: Thursday 29th June 2017
+Next course: Thursday 8th February 2018

 Why should I attend?
 This course explores the challenges and opportunities presented by the new GCSE specifications.
 It looks at the key changes to assessment for each skill and considers the implications for teaching and learning, with a focus on strategies to develop students’ speaking and writing skills.
 What will the course enable me to […]

-Next course: Wednesday 7th June 2017
+Next course: Wednesday 1st November 2017